kptdev/kpt/site/book/01-getting-started/01-system-requirements.md

-In order to follow along with the examples in this book, the following needs to be installed on you
+In order to follow along with the examples in this book, the following needs to be installed on your
 system:

 ## kpt